snowkylin/tensorflow-handbook/source/en/static.rst

 TensorFlow 1+1
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Essentially, TensorFlow is a symbolic computational framework (based on computational graph).
-Here is an example of computing 1+1 as "Hello World".
+Here is a "Hello World" example of computing 1+1.

 .. literalinclude:: ../_static/code/en/basic/graph/1plus1.py